travis-ci/docs-travis-ci-com/user/languages/go.md

 ### Installing Private Dependencies

-As `go get` uses HTTPS to clone dependencies from GitHub rather than SSH, it requires a different workaround than our [recommended way of handling private dependencies](/user/travis-pro/#How-can-I-configure-Travis-Pro-to-use-private-GitHub-repositories-as-dependencies%3F).
+As `go get` uses HTTPS to clone dependencies from GitHub rather than SSH, it requires a different workaround from our [recommended way of handling private dependencies](/user/travis-pro/#How-can-I-configure-Travis-Pro-to-use-private-GitHub-repositories-as-dependencies%3F).

 When cloning via HTTPS, git uses curl under the covers, which in turn allows you